 Similar to any other park or open space, Wascana Centre has noxious weeds that have either spread into the park from outside sources or were once planted over a decade ago before they were known as and considered noxious weeds.
-However, to control the population, Wascana Centre Authority has been monitoring and managing the weed population with various control methods.
+However, to control the population, Wascana Centre has been monitoring and managing the weed population with various control methods.
 With these effors we are providing the opportunity for native plants to flourish in areas like the Habitat Conservation Area that provide ideal habitats for certain animals like the threatened bird species, Bobolink.

 Want to get involved?